-In terms of employees, the Debtor has eight employees: two at the Debtor's operations office in Billings (power scheduler/engineer and accountant) and six employees at HGS (two operators, an electronics, instrumentation and controls technician, an administrative assistant, and two night watchmen).
+The Debtor has eight employees: two at the Debtor's operations office in Billings (power scheduler/engineer and accountant) and six employees at HGS (two operators, an electronics, instrumentation and controls technician, an administrative assistant, and two night watchmen).
 Currently, the services of the plant superintendent are being contracted out to an outside company.
-All benefits and employee policies as described above in the prepetition section remain in place.
+All prepetition benefits and employee policiesdescribed above have remained in place for the postpetition period.